wagood/laralist/README.md

 * [EasyDataTable](https://github.com/rmunate/EasyDataTable): A fast, easy, and efficient way to create the BackEnd for any DataTable.
 (Laravel PHP Framework)

+* Laravel [Eloquent Localization and Translation](https://github.com/msafadi/laravel-eloquent-l10n) package offers a comprehensive and developer-friendly solution to streamline your content translation workflow. <!-- translation, localization -->

+* [Eloquent Filtering](https://github.com/IndexZer0/eloquent-filtering) Easily filter eloquent models using arrays.
+Avoid writing custom query logic for filtering your models.
+Simply define allowed filters on your models and pass filters from http request to the model.

 * [Engageify](https://github.com/cjmellor/engageify) is a Laravel package that allows you to integrate engagement features like user reactions (likes, upvotes) to your models.

 * [Enum helper](https://github.com/biiiiiigmonster/laravel-enum).
 Enum helper for laravel10 based on the enum feature of php 8.1 <!-- enum, helper-->